LiorBuch/ScanMaster-FileConvert/README.md

 # ScanMaster-FileConvert
 ## status:
-STEP/STP -----------> Passed but without colors
+STEP/STP -----------> Passed but without colors.

-STL      -----------> Problem with API function as marked "inefficient"
+STL      -----------> Can now read from stl. write to stl is unavailable. (triangle_poly?)

-IGES/IGS -----------> Passed
+IGES/IGS -----------> Passed.

 ## upcoming changes:
-1. test the STEP translator
-2. Finish the stl translator
-3. Write the main translation function //it will use auto detect of the file
+1. Write the main translation function //it will use auto detect of the file type.
+2. fix the stl writer.